 Students may visit the Campus Bookstore to get their textbooks and other instructional supplies.
-This store also offers an assortment of caps, t-shirts, sweatshirts, and general school supplies.
+The Bookstores also offer an assortment of hats, t-shirts, sweatshirts, and general school supplies.
+The Douglas Campus Bookstore is located in Engram Hall and the Waycross Campus Bookstore is located in the Dye Building.